For anyone reading The Great Gatsby, you may quickly wonder what the first chapter is really all about.

 Despite this, Nick finds himself attracted to Jordan, who is aloof and doesn’t seem to return the feeling at first.

-Tom tries to interest everyone in a racist book he is reading called “The Rise of the Colored Empires”, but no one else seems to care.
+Tom tries to interest everyone in a racist book he is reading called “The Rise of the Colored Empires” ( read more on color in Great Gatsby ), but no one else seems to care.

 Daisy tells Nick that they have a 3-year old daughter named Pammy and that she feels jaded and unhappy with her life.